About this book

 When this charming book was first published in 1978, there was a widespread idea that it was too expensive and risky to publish a children's book in Canada.
 And so Margaret Atwood not only wrote and illustrated the book, she handlettered the type!
 The book was created in the old-fashioned way, using only two colors that mixed together to produce a surprisingly large range of tones and textures.
 The delightful result reminds us that technology hasn't necessarily made things better.
 This facsimile edition renders intact the unique pleasures of the original.

-Winner of the Child Magazine Best Children's Book Award 2006
+- Winner Child Magazine Best Children's Book Award, 2006

-Selected for the CCBC Best Books for Kids & Teens 2011
+- Commended CCBC Best Books for Kids & Teens, 2011